 It will be useful during this initial stage to appoint a project overseer.
 This person will be responsible for giving sign-off to each stage as it is completed.

 If you are a small company, this should ideally be the HR and People leader.
-But in a large organization, you may wish to appoint someone who specializes in technology, such as the Chief Technology Officer.
+But in a large organisation, you may wish to appoint someone who specialises in technology, such as the chief technology officer.

 2. Determine what you need to migrate

 It’s not always possible or advisable to lift and shift your on-premise HR applications and processes into the cloud.

 Also, not all your current HR applications will need to be migrated.
 So, it’s important to determine ahead of time which systems will move and which will not.